Jorge de Avilez Zuzarte de Sousa Tavares: In Brazil

-In 1817, due to the organisation of the Division of Volunteers of the Prince, being transferred to Brazil to help with the Conquest of Montevideo he was given the rank of Field Marshal.
-In 1818, he was Governor of Montevideo.
+In 1817, with the establishment of the Division of Volunteers of the Prince and his being transferred to Brazil to help with the Conquest of Montevideo, he was given the rank of Field Marshal.
+In 1818, he was made Governor of Montevideo.

-He did the whole Campaign of Banda Oriental, distinguishing himself in the Battle of Paço de Arenas in September 1819.
-In 1821, in Brazil, he was given the rank of Lieutenant-General, due to his appointment as Governor of Arms of the Court and Province of Rio de Janeiro, controlling the riots which had been occurring because of the departure of King John VI and the court.
+He commanded the Campaign of Banda Oriental, distinguishing himself in the Battle of Paço de Arenas in September 1819.
+In 1821, in Brazil, he was given the rank of Lieutenant-General, due to his appointment as Governor of Arms of the Court and Province of Rio de Janeiro, and suppressing the riots which had been occurring because of the departure of King John VI and the court.

-On 5 June 1821, as commander of the soldiers in Rio de Janeiro, he directed the ultimatum to Prince Pedro that he had to swear the foundations of the Constitution, dismissed the Count of Arcos and nominated a governing junta.
+On 5 June 1821, as commander of the soldiers in Rio de Janeiro, he directed the ultimatum to Prince Pedro that he had to swear to uphold the foundations of the Constitution, dismiss the Count of Arcos and nominate a governing junta.
 In October he demanded again that Prince Pedro publicly announce his adherence to the decisions of the Cortes gathered in Lisbon.
 Prince Pedro obeyed and decided, on a first impulse, to return to Europe.
 But in January 1822 he publicly declared that he had decided to stay in Brazil, a fact known as Dia do Fico (Day of Stay).
 Jorge de Avilez resigned from the Government of Arms and, fearing an attack by Brazilian troops, he retreated to Praia Grande, in Niterói, which he fortified but was later expelled by the Prince Regent.
 The Portuguese Division embarked in February, arriving at Lisbon in May 1822.